Haochen-W/Snake/README.md

 ## Acknowledgment

-With special thanks to the [Coffee N Code Club](https://github.com/UWCoffeeNCode) at the University of Waterloo.
+With special thanks to the [Coffee N Code](https://github.com/UWCoffeeNCode) club at the University of Waterloo.